Audits & Assurance Services

 Title IV Audits

-• Reviewing your internal controls and data to produce an audit report
+• Reviewing controls and data for accurate reporting

-• Providing actionable advice to improve your performance and maintain Title IV compliance
+• Providing recommendations to strengthen performance and maintain compliance

-Our Title IV audit professionals will help you maintain compliance with the United States Department of Education, Student Financial Aid, and other governmental regulatory requirements.
+Our Title IV audit professionals will help you maintain compliance with the U. S. Department of Education, Student Financial Aid, and other governmental regulatory requirements.
 Contact us for more information.

 CONTACT US